FIWARE/catalogue/core/README.md

 ### Why use the PySpark Connector?

-Tje PySpark Connector was created with the idea of expanding the use of compliant context brokers to merge with the Python environment.
+The PySpark Connector was created with the idea of expanding the use of compliant context brokers to merge with the Python environment.
 Python is currently one of the most used programming languages for data analysis, providing lots of scientific libraries for data processing and visualization.
 This connector is able to open a communication path between these two instruments and to combine the advantages they provide at a minimal development cost.